Growing vegetables tips

 |Salad crops need slug protection click here for detailed gardening tips on how to beat the slugs.
 Slugs love lettuce more than you do.
 The best protection if you can be bothered is to water in nematodes just as the soil is warming up but there are many other ways follow the link for slug beating ideas but be prepared to tackle slugs or they will have your lettuce.|

 To avoid vegetable gluts, it is best to sow or plant in succession, the usual gardening tip is sow every fortnight.
-This means you plant /sow a quantity of the veg and then a fortnight later repeat and continue doing through the summer season until the end date for planting, often around end of July.
+Plants seeded at the same time, or planted at the same time will produce fruit at the same time which can create a glut.
+To avoid this plant /sow a quantity of the veg and then a fortnight later repeat and continue doing through the summer season until the end date for planting, often around end of July.

 If space is limited use tubs and containers for veg, but containers will need more attention particularly watering.
 For gardening tips on growing vegetables in containers follow this link.
 Tubs are a contained environment and as such they dry out more easily which may present a problem over holiday periods.click here for gardening tips on looking after the garden whilst on holiday.

 |If you plant out early, any time before end May, have frost protection to hand such a cloches or fleece.|